nagakoushik24/Multi-Agent-Task-Orchestrator-Assignment/README.md

 > A lightweight platform where multiple simulated AI agents collaborate to complete a complex research task — built for the **Paramount Take-Home Assignment**.

-**Tech Stack:** Node.js · Express · Next.js · TypeScript · Server-Sent Events · Python .
-FastAPI
+**Tech Stack:** Python · Flask · React · Vite · Server-Sent Events · Pytest

 ---